DenisoDias/python-password-generator/README.md

 # python-password-generator
-A script to generate passwords
+A script to generate passwords in python